 - In California, the California Exchange (Covered California) is the only place that offers APTC

-Did you know that since Obamacare took effect that most people must apply for their health insurance during a particular period of time each year called Open Enrollment which occurs in the fall?
+Did you know that since the Affordable Care Act took effect, most people must apply for their health insurance during a particular period of time each year?
+This period, which is called Open Enrollment, occurs annually in the fall.
 Once Open Enrollment closes, a Special Enrollment Period begins in which applicants must experience a Qualifying Life Event in order to apply.

 Qualifying Life Events (QLE) are big life occurrences called triggering life events that allow you to enroll in health insurance outside of the “normal” allowable time.
 There is a whole list of life events that can be applicable, but losing your employer health insurance due to a job loss or change, is typically an acceptable QLE.